 - b.
-After an existing billboard structure, digital or static, has been removed of the Land Development Code, no other billboard structure, digital or static, shall be placed on that parcel for a minimum of 24 months. - c.
+After an existing billboard structure, digital or static, has been removed, no other billboard structure, digital or static, shall be placed on that parcel or a parcel subdivided therefrom following removal, for a minimum of 60 months. - c.
 The applicant shall provide an inventory of their outdoor advertising sign locations with in the city.
 A company that converts an existing static billboard to a digital billboard must provide, with each permit application, a complete current inventory of is billboards located within the corporate limits of the city of Hattiesburg.
 The inventory shall include per structure: location (longitude/latitude), size, number of faces and type of illumination. - d.
 No person shall convert an existing static billboard structure to a digital billboard structure, without first obtaining a sign permit as required by this section. - e.
-Digital billboards shall be the same size or smaller than the static billboard being replaced, but shall not exceed the dimensions contained herein whichever is smaller. - f.
-A digital billboard replacing a non-conforming static billboard may be exempt from the Land Development Code, tables 10.12-1 and 10.12-2, if approved by the City Council after review by the Hattiesburg Planning Commission and Site Plan Review Committee. - g.
-Movement: The image will change instantaneously as seen by the human eye, and shall not use blinking, fading, rolling, shading, dissolving, or similar effects as part of the change. - h.
-Light levels: All digital billboards shall be equipped with light sensing devices or a scheduled dimming timer that will automatically dim the intensity of the light emitted by the sign during ambient low-light conditions and at night so that the sign does not exceed the maxi mum brightness levels allowed in this section.
+Digital billboards shall be the same size or smaller than the static billboard being replaced, but shall not exceed the dimensions contained herein, whichever is smaller.

+A replacement digital billboard may be placed in a different position on the same parcel as the removed static, provided that the resulting new location does not increase any nonconformance in comparison with the original location.